manas-099/mcp-math-solver/README.md

 - Keep your `.env` file private and **never commit it** to version control.
 - The project is extensible — you can easily add new mathematical functions to `MathServer.py`.

----

-## 🤝 Contributing

-Pull requests and suggestions are welcome!
-If you’d like to contribute, feel free to fork the repo and submit a PR.

----

-## 📜 License

-This project is licensed under the **MIT License**.